Bumble or Tinder: Which is Better?

 Considerations Based on Dating Goals and User Preferences

 Ultimately, whether Tinder or Bumble is better for you will depend on your dating goals.
-If you’re looking for casual dating, or you want to select through a larger number of potential matches, Tinder is the better bet.
-If you’re looking for something more meaningful, or you’re open to other forms of connection–friendships or professional connections–then Bumble should be your pick.
+If you’re looking for casual dating or you want to choose from a larger number of potential matches, Tinder is the better bet.
+If you’re looking for something more meaningful, or you’re open to other forms of connection (friendships or professional connections), then Bumble should be your pick.

 Then there are questions of your preferences for how you want to engage on the app.
 If you’re a woman and you want more control over your conversations, for example, then Bumble is the app for you.
 Tinder may be better for people who want a more free-flowing, relaxed experience.